 An example may be found here of Bach's economy of material and skill in developing the simplest motive.
 Fugue theme and countersubject and the intoned of the first words of the text all make use of, and imaginatively develop and extend, the repeated-note idea, the genesis of which is to be found in the closing chorale's second phrase.

 The expected recitative does not follow; in its place is an upbeat da capo aria for alto with a flowing, and virtually continuous obbligato from the oboe da caccia.
 Major replaces the minor of the preceding movement and the opening figure (on both oboe and voice entries) is formed from the notes of a rising major chord or arpeggio.
-This is a subtle moment of word painting; the opening words call upon the exalted or 'raised’ Son of God and the musical figure represents the idea of 'upwardness'.
+This is a subtle moment of word painting; the opening words call upon the exalted or 'raised’ Son of God, the musical figure representing the idea of 'upwardness'.

 The mood is essentially optimistic but not wholly so.
 Had Bach wished to convey a feeling of truly abandoned joy he could have chosen the higher, brighter sounds of the soprano with a flute or oboe proper.
-A sense of the potential darkness still encompasses us and the softer, less brilliant sound qualities delicately modify our responses.
+A sense of the potential darkness still encompasses us and the softer, less brilliant tonal qualities delicately modify our responses.

 The instrumental shading is here matched and enhanced by harmonic colouring.
 In the middle section (from bar 57) the mood of the opening chorus returns on the further allusions to the darkness of night creeping in.
 Here Bach moves us to the extreme flat keys of Bb and Eb minors and the ominous quality of the night is clearly to be felt in both the chordal sequence and the melodic shape.
 Note the setting of the last line, just before the repeat of the A section.
-On the words Weil die Finsternis einbricht----the darkness steals in----the descending alto notes underline that feeling precisely (bars 107-110).
+On the words Weil die Finsternis einbricht----the darkness steals in----the descending alto line conveys that feeling precisely (bars 107-110).

-The third movement is another departure from Bach's expected procedures in this cycle because he introduces a new chorale and not than that which will conclude the work.
+The third movement is another departure from Bach's expected procedures in this cycle because he introduces a new chorale, not than that which will conclude the work.
 (The words ‘in this cycle’ are significant because he had introduced one or even two additional chorales on several occasions in the first cycle).
 Bach draws upon both melodies for motives with which to construct other movements; indeed, it is the opening phrase of this central chorale that Bach modifies for the main theme of the later tenor aria.
 Major modes are maintained and we have to make the most of this while it lasts; minor will dominate the last three movements.

 This is the centerpiece of the cantata and it radiates the joyousness that the never-fading light of the Saviour delivers----now it is evening and Your undiminished Light and Word will guide us.
-The vocal line would almost certainly have been sung by a single soprano
+The vocal line would almost certainly have been sung by a single soprano.

 The effervescent piccolo cello part was actually added for a later performance of the cantata (Wolff, notes for Ton Koopman's complete recordings, vol 13, p 17).
-Bach seemed to be particularly fond of this five-stringed instrument which made it technically possible to play very difficult solo obligato parts in the upper register.
+Bach seemed to be particularly fond of this five-stringed instrument which made it technically possible to play very difficult solo obbligato parts in the upper register.
 Also, he must have had an excellent player at his disposal, Buzzing semi-quavers and leaping angular figures all add to the optimism of the movement.
 Confident buoyancy which, one feels, may well have been a characteristic of Bach's own personality, and the Light of the Saviour assert themselves in this significant moment of joyous optimism.